LOS ANGELES TIMES

 — Tonino Guerra

-In the major press reviews of Paradjanov: The Last Spring (which completes a documentary trilogy with The Color of Land and Minas: A Requiem), the French and American critics have emphasized that the extraordinary achievment of Vartanov’s masterwork is that it “evokes the very soul” of the genius.
+Paradjanov: The Last Spring (which completes a documentary trilogy with The Color of Land and Minas: A Requiem) has garnered praise from American and European film critics who have emphasized that extraordinary achievment of Vartanov’s masterwork is that it “evokes the very soul” of the genius.

 ALL MOVIE GUIDE